Okaypo/CCM101-alatorre/Laboratory-01-Welcome-to-the-Cloud/README.md

-# Laboratory 01 – Welcome to the Cloud
+# Laboratory 2 part 2 – Welcome to the Cloud

 ## Mission Overview